 IPF Week - 16-22 September 2019

-IPF is a disease affecting over 30,000 people in the UK, but there is still no cure.
+IPF (idiopathic pulmonary fibrosis) is a disease affecting over 30,000 people in the UK, but there is still no cure.

-Idiopathic pulmonary fibrosis (IPF) is a condition that causes progressive scarring of the lungs.
-The disease is more common than we thought: around 32,500 people across the UK have it and approximately 7,800 people are diagnosed with it each year.
+You can make a difference by donating towards IPF research today.
+The disease is more common than we thought: around 32,500 people across the UK have it and approximately 6,000 people are diagnosed with it each year.

 What is IPF?